-Snowshoeing is sport that just about anyone can learn quickly (including children), and snowshoeing has the wonderful advantage of allowing you to access wintry, often untouched Colorado terrain, where it tends to be quiet and wildlife sightings are likely.
+Snowshoeing is one of the easiest winter sports to learn (even for children!), and cross-country skiing has the wonderful advantage of allowing you to access wintry, often untouched Colorado terrain, where it tends to be quiet and wildlife sightings are likely.

 WHAT IS SNOWSHOEING?

 The idea of snowshoeing might call to mind images of cartoon characters strapping tennis rackets to their feet and trudging through vast piles of snow.
-In reality, snowshoeing is basically hiking on snow-covered trails, with the use of basic, specialized gear to help distribute your weight atop of the snow.
+In reality, snowshoeing is more or less hiking on snow-covered trails, with the use of basic, specialized gear to help distribute your weight atop the snow.

 WHAT IS CROSS-COUNTRY SKIING?

-Cross-country skiing distinguishes itself from its slightly flashier cousin downhill skiing in a few ways.
-Cross-country skiing usually takes place over gentler terrain (although you can certainly glide down hills on cross-country skis as you encounter them), and the effort requires the coordinated movement of skis and poles to propel you across the snow on rolling, flat or uphill terrain.
+Cross-country skiing (also called "Nordic skiing") distinguishes itself from its slightly flashier cousin downhill skiing in a few ways.
+Cross-country skiing usually takes place over gentler terrain that has been groomed to make it easier to traverse (although you can certainly glide down hills on cross-country skis as you encounter them).
+These groomed trails are often referred to as "corduroy."
+The effort required in Nordic skiing involves the coordinated movement of skis and poles — much like being on an elliptical machine — to propel you across the snow on rolling, flat or uphill terrain.

 Step 1: Select a location for your snowshoeing or cross-country skiing adventure.
 See below for options and ideas.

 Step 2: Find a nearby shop to rent or buy the gear you’ll need.
 Ski and snowboard rental shops and outdoor gear retailers are the best places to inquire about snowshoe and cross-country ski rentals.
 Here is a list of gear you will need to bring, buy or rent: